HKChen/ScalaTutorial/README.md

 You can Download booksite code here http://booksites.artima.com/programming_in_scala_2ed

-And I'll extra codes to compare with books codes.
+And I'll write extra codes to compare with booksite codes.

 Hope it will help you to understand the Scala process.